 The Code of Ethics lays out the principles and standards of behaviour that everyone who works in policing can aspire to.

 Find out more about some of the departments that make up North Yorkshire Police, including our Police Dog Section and our Firearms Support Unit.

-We are committed to providing the best possible policing service to all members of the community across North Yorkshire and the City of York with equality considerations embedded into all that we do.
+We are committed to providing the best possible policing service to all members of the community across North Yorkshire and the City of York with equality considerations embedded into all we do.

 North Yorkshire Police came into being back in 1974, although the North Riding of Yorkshire Constabulary dates back to 1856.

 Police officers and staff work with a range of local, regional and national partner organisations and agencies to protect our communities.

 Our vision is "Be safe, feel safe - protected by the most responsive service in England".

 Within this section, we detail the core principles of what we do and how we do it.

 Meet the Chief Constable and the other senior officers who lead North Yorkshire Police.

 The Police and Crime Commissioner for North Yorkshire is responsible for holding the Chief Constable to account and ensuring that the best policing service possible is delivered to the people of North Yorkshire and the City of York.